rapdev-io/addon-datadog-agent/README.md

   * the host running HAOS
   * your Home Assistant application containers
   * other addons
-* Collecting+shipping your custom metrics (e.g. sensor data) to datadog in conjunction with the datadog integration
+* Collecting+shipping your custom metrics (e.g. sensor data) to datadog in conjunction with [a compatible datadog integration](https://github.com/rapdev-io/ha-datadog-metrics)
 * Using any datadog platform features on top of the above (e.g. monitors and alerts)

 <img width="800" alt="Container Monitoring" src="https://github.com/user-attachments/assets/d80330f6-d01f-4a67-8366-4519afc9e1e6" />